- Introduction to Data

 Mux currently supports request metrics for the following players, with more being added as they are completed.

 Simply integrate the player as mentioned in the player integration guide, and each network request will be tracked.
-If you are not using one of the above players,

 In order for Mux to automatically detect which CDN is serving the content to the player, you need to make a few configuration changes to each of your CDNs.
 These changes are necessary to expose two specific headers.